lars-sh/parent/README.md

 # Parent POM
-This parent POM is made for great Java projects, handling [Eclipse](https://eclipse.org/downloads/) and optional [Project Lombok](https://projectlombok.org/) integration, having consistent [Checkstyle](https://checkstyle.org/) and [SpotBugs](https://spotbugs.github.io/) (successor of FindBugs) definitions in addition to even more Maven pre-configuration.
+This parent POM is made for great Java projects, handling [Eclipse](https://eclipse.org/downloads/) (partly IntelliJ IDEA) and optionally [Project Lombok](https://projectlombok.org/) integration, having consistent [Checkstyle](https://checkstyle.org/) and [SpotBugs](https://spotbugs.github.io/) (successor of FindBugs) definitions in addition to even more Maven pre-configuration.

 Used technologies and main focus are:
 * Maven for up-to-date and consistent dependencies